rxxciobanu/InvictusLabs/README.md

 ## Allocation Engine ##
-The **Allocation Engine** constructs a diversified "portfolio" of borrowers allocated to specific pools such that the overall lending pool risk is minimized and also exists required liquidity.
+The **Allocation Engine** constructs a diversified "portfolio" of borrowers allocated to specific pools given different constraints, such as the overall lending pool risk is minimized, available liquidity exists, etc.